-Prerequisites: RTH 120 and 121
+Prerequisites: RTH 120 and 121 45 lecture hours

 This lecture course is an in-depth study of the cardiopulmonary system.
 Anatomy, ventilation, pulmonary function, diffusion, pulmonary vascular system, hemodynamics, V/Q relationships, control of ventilation, renal function, electrolytes and the aging process on the lungs are covered.